AdobeDocs/federated-audience-composition.en/help/start/get-started.md

 1. **Data Integration**: Bring together data from various sources, and merge them into a unified dataset.
 Learn how to connect Adobe Experience Platform apps and your enterprise data warehouse, supported databases, and how to configure them are detailed in [this section](../connections/federated-db.md).

 1. **Data Modeling**: Design and create data models and schemas that define the structure, relationships, and constraints of the data.
-Learn more about schemas in [this page](../customer/schemas.md).
-Learn how to create links for your datamodel in [this page](../data-management/gs-models.md).
+Learn more about schemas on [this page](../customer/schemas.md).
+Learn how to create links for your datamodel on [this page](../data-management/gs-models.md).

 1. **Data Transformation**: Apply data manipulation techniques to modify the format, structure, or values of data elements to make them compatible or suitable for specific analysis or applications.

 1. **Data Usage**: Create, orchestrate and build audiences.
-Learn how to compose audiences in [this page](../compositions/gs-compositions.md).
+Learn how to compose audiences on [this page](../compositions/gs-compositions.md).
 You can also update or reuse existing audiences through Adobe Experience Platform Audience portal and Destinations.
-Learn more in [this page](../connections/destinations.md)
+Learn more on [this page](../connections/destinations.md)

 >[!NOTE]
 >